BrianDouglasIE/MothTrap/README.md

 # MothTrap

-MothTrap is a small Dependency Injection Container for Raku.
+MothTrap is a Dependency Injection Container, with autowiring, for Raku.

 ## Installation

-Before using MothContainer in your project, add it to your `composer.json`
+Before using MothTrap in your project, add it to your `composer.json`
 file:

 ``` bash